 - Be open and vulnerable yourself and share your struggles and successes with the ED.
 Showing up and being ourselves is what we all need at this time.

-A: Thank you for your question.
-This is one many boards and chief executives are probably also dealing with.
-During a pandemic like COVID-19, when there are many uncertainties and tough choices to be made, maintaining consistency might be the best option.
+A: Maintaining consistency might be the best option during a pandemic like COVID-19 when there are many uncertainties and tough choices to be made.
 This means that boards might have to decide to extend their board members’ terms as they oversee and lead their organizations through this crisis.

 I want to be clear that I am not advocating for boards to not care about being in compliance, but board members are the fiduciaries and stewards of the organization, and in their duty of care, they are required to make the best decisions possible for their organizations.
 If the board finds that the best way to support the organization is for the board to extend their terms, then they need to have the flexibility during this crisis to make those decisions.
 This is where boards may need to access the emergency powers that are outlined in most nonprofit corporation laws.